310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/midori_1.md

             {% bubble Midori norsmile %}
             Hmm… I don't really watch that much stuff, honestly.

-            Ah— This one tokusatsu movie Morisawa-senpai showed me before was pretty interesting.
-I watched it a long time ago though, so I don't even remember the name anymore…
+            Ah— But this one tokusatsu movie Morisawa-senpai showed me before was pretty interesting.
+I watched it a long time ago though, so I don't even remember the name anymore…[^1]
 			{% endbubble %}
         </div>
     </div>